Pathavi Pramanam: Soundtrack

-The music was composed by Deva, with lyrics written by Kamakodiyan and Piraisoodan.
+The music was composed by Deva.

 Reception

 K. Vijiyan of New Straits Times labelled the film as "fast-paced political tale", and Malini Mannath of The Indian Express described the film as "a fairly engrossing entertainer despite its flaws".
 R. P. R. of Kalki noted down that the story is similar to old films of Vijayakanth and the dialogues reminds of television serials while calling climax as a good joke.
-He however found Mohan Natrajan as the only likeable character from the entire film and concluded that since director Udayashankar is a debutant from D. F. T., he's spared with sympathy.
+He however found Mohan Natarajan as the only likeable character from the entire film and concluded that since director Udayashankar is a debutant from D. F. T., he is spared with sympathy.
 The film failed at the box office.